-While we may opportunistically consider BD Arrangements to advance development of our key solid tumor oncology programs, we are actively seeking, or intend to seek, BD Arrangements with third-party partners to progress, in whole or in part, the development of one or more of our other programs whose further development is primarily dependent on our ability to secure potential future BD Arrangements.
-We believe that this strategy, if successfully implemented, may enable more of the product candidates in our pipeline to be advanced as effectively and efficiently as possible.
-If we are unable to secure BD Arrangements for NGM621 and our preclinical ophthalmology programs, aldafermin, NGM936 and, once termination of Merck's license is effective, MK-3655, we may discontinue or abandon any or all of them altogether, in which case we will not realize any return on our investments in these programs.
-Even if we are successful in securing BD Arrangements for these programs, we will likely have limited control over the amount and timing of resources that our partners dedicate to the development or commercialization of the applicable product candidates.
+While we may consider BD Arrangements to advance development of the product candidates that are our key priorities for clinical development, we are seeking BD Arrangements with third-party partners to progress, in whole or in part, the development of one or more of our other programs whose further development is dependent on our ability to secure potential future BD Arrangements or capital.
+We believe that this strategy, if successfully implemented, may enable more of the product candidates in our pipeline to be advanced effectively and efficiently.
+However, we may not be able to enter such BD Arrangements on acceptable terms, if at all.
+If we are unable to secure BD Arrangements to support these programs, we are unlikely to be able to advance their development unless our portfolio prioritization changes and we are able to secure additional capital necessary to fund such development.
+We may discontinue or abandon any or all of our programs, in which case we will not realize any return on our investments in these programs.
+Even if we are successful in securing BD Arrangements for these or our other programs, we will likely have limited control over the amount and timing of resources that our partners dedicate to the development or commercialization of the applicable product candidates.
 Our ability to generate revenue from any such BD Arrangement will depend on the specific terms of the BD Arrangement.

-If we are unable to raise adequate additional capital through public or private equity or debt offerings, BD Arrangements or otherwise, on acceptable terms or at all, we may be delayed in or prevented from pursuing our planned and any future development and commercialization efforts, which will have a material adverse effect on our business, operating results and prospects.
+If we are unable to raise adequate additional capital through public or private equity or debt offerings, BD Arrangements or otherwise, on acceptable terms or at all, we may be delayed in or prevented from pursuing our planned and any future development and commercialization efforts, which will have a material adverse effect on our business, operating results and prospects, or we may be required to cease operations altogether.